-Vinifera and mildew-susceptible hybrid clusters are extremely susceptible to powdery mildew infections from immediate pre-bloom until 2 weeks after fruit set.
+Vinifera and mildew-susceptible hybrid clusters are extremely susceptible to infections powderv mildew from immediate pre-bloom until 2 weeks after fruit set.
 Fungicides applied during this critical period carry a disproportionate weight with respect to fruit infection for the entire season.
-Berries become nearly immune to new infections about 4 weeks after bloom (ontogenic resistance, discovered by Cornell's David Gadoury).
+Berries become nearly immune to new infections about weeks after bloom (ontogenic 4 resistance, discovered by Cornell's David Gadoury).
 Thus, the period from immediate pre-bloom to 2 weeks after fruit set is an opportunity to use the best materials at relatively close intervals, and to get the most bang for your buck, so to speak, with respect to fruit disease suppression.

 It is important to note that diffuse and inconspicuous powdery mildew infections on the berries can occur if fungicide protection is terminated before berry resistance is fully expressed (between weeks 3 and 4 post-bloom).
-These powdery mildew colonies on berries can increase the severity of Botrytis and other fruit rots after veraison and at harvest.
+Powdery mildew colonies create small wounds in berry tissue, which can increase susceptibility to Botrytis and other fruit rots after veraison and at harvest.
 Diligent powdery mildew control won't guarantee control of either of those things, but it does eliminate a pathway for them to get started.
 Concord berries become highly resistant about 2-3 weeks after flowering, though the rachis remains susceptible until late summer.

-Powdery mildew on foliage, P. McManus, University of Wisconsin-Madison early post-bloom period when susceptibility is highest.
+Early powdery mildew infections on fruitlets can cascade quickly into total crop loss under conducive conditions.
+Keeping leaves virtually free of powdery mildew going into prebloom helps assure there will be minimal inoculum during the critical immediate pre-bloom through early post-bloom period when susceptibility is highest.
 Wayne Wilcox often referred to powdery mildew as a "compound interest" disease with good reason.
 This is because the initial inoculum (in his analogy, the deposit) is directly proportional to the amount of disease that developed in the prior season.
 This means that disease pressure will be higher (and early season control will be most critical) in vineyards where control lapsed in the prior season, as opposed to vineyards that remained fairly clean through September.
 Thus, early-season sprays are critical on susceptible varieties in order to avoid cascading epidemics in the later season, and sprays during the first few weeks of shoot growth will be particularly important in blocks with late season powdery mildew in the prior year.